St. Albans station (LIRR): Station layout

 This station has one narrow six-car-long island platform between the two tracks with two entrances.
 The north staircase goes down to the south side of Linden Boulevard between Newburg and 180th Street while the south staircase goes down to a short tunnel leading to the dead-end street of Foch Boulevard.

 Service

-Although this station is listed on the West Hempstead Branch timetable only, most service is provided by Babylon Branch trains, hourly from about 6:00 AM to 11:00 PM during off peak periods.
-Babylon Branch trains also serve the station bihourly on weekends.
+Service to the station is provided by hourly West Hempstead Branch trains.